Buzz (band)

 In July 2007, the band officially went on hiatus as four of the band members began, or had already begun, to serve the 26 month mandatory service in the South Korean Army required of all South Korean men.
 Min Kyung-hoon, the vocalist of the group proceeded in a solo career while the anticipated fourth album was due to be completed once the band completed their duties.
 A new vocalist, Na Do-Kyun, was auditioned at a later stage.
-After Na left the group, he debuted with HISTORY, a male group under LOEN Entertainment that has since disbanded.
+After Na left the group, he debuted with HISTORY, a boy band under LOEN Entertainment that has since disbanded.